Level of development at age 5

 • among FSM-eligible children from the same ethnic background, girls were much more likely to achieve a good level of development than boys

-• FSM-eligible children from Black, Asian and Mixed ethnic backgrounds were more likely to achieve a good level of development than FSM-eligible White children
+• among FSM-eligible children, those from Black, Asian and Mixed ethnic backgrounds were more likely to achieve a good level of development than White children

-• FSM-eligible pupils in parts of London, Lincolnshire, and the West Midlands were the most likely out of all areas to to achieve a good level of development – pupils in the North West, and Yorkshire and the Humber were the least likely to
+• FSM-eligible pupils in parts of London, the West Midlands, and Shropshire and Staffordshire were the most likely out of all areas to achieve a good level of development – pupils in the North West and Yorkshire and the Humber were the least likely

-There is a link between income deprivation and children achieving a good level of development.
-Neighbourhoods with higher rates of children living in income-deprived households have a lower percentage of children achieving a good level of development.
-77% of 5 year olds in the least deprived neighbourhoods achieved a good level of development, compared with 58% in the most deprived neighbourhoods.
+There was a link between income deprivation and children achieving a good level of development.
+Neighbourhoods with higher rates of children living in income-deprived households had a lower percentage of children achieving a good level of development.
+In the 2023 to 2024 school year, 77% of 5 year olds in the least deprived neighbourhoods achieved a good level of development, compared with 58% in the most deprived neighbourhoods.

 By year